open-mas/openmas/docs/guides/configuration/index.md

 | `presence_penalty` | Penalizes repeated topics | None |
 | `seed` | Seed for random sampling | None |

 When using the `"mcp"` provider, the MCP communication protocol will be used to interact with language models.
 This requires an appropriate MCP communicator configuration.
+See the [Communicator Configuration guide](communicator_configuration.md) for more details.

 ### Environment Configuration Files